SalesforceLabs/Account-Viewer/readme.md

 	For OAuth, create a new Remote Access application (Setup -> Develop -> Remote Access) and copy your OAuth Client ID into the `OAuthClientID` variable in `RootViewController.h`.
 Then, set the `useClientLogin` variable in `RootViewController.m` to `NO`.

 	For client login with a hardcoded username/password, enter your credentials into the `clientUserName` and `clientPassword` variables in `RootViewController.m`.
 Then, set the `useClientLogin` variable in `RootViewController.m` to `YES`.

 3. If you have a Google API key, paste it into `RecordNewsViewController.h` under `NEWS_API_KEY`.
 4. Build and run, and you should be good to go!
 5. If you're getting build warnings/errors akin to "Multiple build commands for output file...", you'll need to remove the .git directory from your project.
 See [this answer](http://stackoverflow.com/questions/2718246/xcode-strange-warning-multiple-build-commands-for-output-file) for more detail.

 ## App Architecture ##

 When the app first loads, it evaluates whether it has a stored OAuth refresh token from a previous authentication.
-If so, it attempts to refresh the OAuth session with that refresh token.
+If so, it attempts to refresh the SFDC session with that refresh token.
 See `appFinishedLaunching` in `RootViewController.m`.
 If there is no stored refresh token, or if the refresh fails for any reason, the app destroys all session data and places itself in offline Local Accounts mode.

 The left-side navigation view (in landscape mode, also visible in portrait mode in a popover when you tap the 'Accounts' button), a.k.a. the Master view, is powered by the `SubNavViewController` class.
 The `RootViewController` initializes three instances of `SubNavViewController` - Local Accounts, My Accounts, and Accounts I Follow - and stacks them on top of each other in the Master view.
 You can switch between them by tapping on the `SubNavViewController`'s name in the upper left.
 If the user does not have a valid SFDC session, only Local Accounts are accessible and attempting to switch to any of the others will show a login screen.

 The right-side view is powered by the `DetailViewController`.
 It serves mostly as a container for the rest of the app's content and is responsible for creating, managing, and destroying Flying Windows.
 It also ensures that Flying Windows cannot be dragged off the screen, and it is responsible for applying inertial dragging when Flying Windows are moved as well as the overall management of the Flying Window stack.

-The various interactive, draggable panes that fill the `DetailViewController` - the record overview pane, news results pane, and web view pane - are termed Flying Windows and each is a subclass of the `FlyingWindowController` class.
-They are, respectively, `RecordOverviewController`, `RecordNewsViewController`, and `WebViewController`.
+The various interactive, draggable panes that fill the `DetailViewController` - the record overview pane, news results pane, web view pane, list of related lists, related record grid, and related record views - are termed Flying Windows and each is a subclass of the `FlyingWindowController` class.
+They are, respectively, `RecordOverviewController`, `RecordNewsViewController`, `WebViewController`, `ListOfRelatedListsViewController`, `RelatedListGridView`, and `RelatedRecordViewController`.
 The `FlyingWindowController` base class defines some basics about its look and enables it to be dragged about the screen.

 `RecordOverviewController` is responsible for displaying a selected Account's record overview (Name, Industry, Phone, Website), rendering the Account's location on a map, and rendering the full record page layout for the Account.